 Throughout the school high expectations are communicated to all staff through a developmental approach to CPD which is tailored from the School Development Plan priorities and the individual’s needs at all stages of their career.
 Great care is taken to develop leadership capacity across the whole staff.
 This ensures that staff are skilled and motivated in their work with pupils and in their partnerships with each other and parents.

-Our Deputy Headteacher, Jane Myerscough, is a phonics and maths Lead Practitioner For Bury Local Authority.
+Our Headteacher, Jane Myerscough, was a phonics and maths Lead Practitioner For Bury Local Authority.
 She has been working with other schools to share and develop practice, whilst accessing up to date training on both these key areas of the curriculum.

 She is also a KS1 moderator for the authority working with others schools to moderate the KS1 assessments.